 The Council serves the people of Cheshire East through: Ensuring quality and best value for local people, striving to get it right first time, and acting with integrity, being open, honest and accountable and delivering on our promises

 The document contains a number of questions, providing people with an opportunity to give feedback on the various proposals.
-We have now published the response to the budget consultation (PDF, 1.3MB).
-You can Find Your Local Councillor for contact details.
+An on-line survey can be completed here, or you can alternatively give feedback by speaking to your local Councillor – visit Find Your Local Councillor for contact details.

 You can also send any comments, queries or other responses, such as alternative areas for savings, to the email address below - all responses will be captured and reported to Cabinet Members and Council.
 When submitting a response or comment, please also include your name, organisation (if applicable) and contact details.

 If you have any comments or queries please e-mail: email@example.com